-Implement culturally competent and responsive Mental Health Literacy curriculums, trainings, and monitoring practices throughout relevant systems.
-Create community-level marketing campaigns, including messaging focused on those with lived experience and/or currently in recovery.
+Integrate culturally competent and responsive Mental Health Literacy curricula, training programs, and monitoring practices across relevant systems.
+Develop community-level marketing campaigns, with messaging specifically tailored for individuals with lived experience and those currently in recovery.

 Treatment Extenders

 Develop training programming, certification and/or licensure for nonlicensed staff, and tie such certification/licensure with reimbursement rates that are sustainable for services.
 Maximize use of Telehealth services by adding certified individuals to the approved list of providers of mental health and addictions care via tele-health.